kodecocodes/swift-algorithm-club/README.markdown

 [Big-O notation](Big-O Notation.markdown).
 We often say things like, "This algorithm is **O(n)**."
 If you don't know what that means, read this first.

+[Algorithm design techniques](Algorithm Design.markdown).
+How do you create your own algorithms?

 [How to contribute](How to Contribute.markdown).
 Report an issue to leave feedback, or submit a pull request. **Suggestions and contributions are welcome!**

 ## Where to start?